MateoLa/hello-plex/README.md

 # Hello Plex

-Configure nginx as a Reverse Proxy and SSL Secure your application with Certbot Cron certificates renewal and email job results.
+Configure nginx as a Reverse Proxy and SSL Secure your application with Certbot <br>
+Cron certificates renewal and email job results. <br>
 The example use a dockerized Plex server as a reverse application.

 ## Prerequisites